greentfrapp/greentfrapp.github.io/_posts/2018-08-21-ethicsnet.md

 - It’s not nice to stare at people.
 - If you see trash lying around and you aren’t doing anything particularly time sensitive, pick it up and put it in a wastebin.
 - If you see someone accidentally drop something (e.g. their wallet), alert them, and return it.

-But these *pro-social* behaviors are not simple!

-Important things to consider

-- Changing dynamics and definition
-- Alignment
-- Consistency
-- Long and short-term considerations
-- Scope
-- Metric

-## Subdefinitions of Ethics and Corresponding Tasks

 **Ethical behavior as utility-maximizing behavior**
 - Maximizing utility/equality of multiagent environments